newagesoftwareLLC/ModernERP_TimeClock/readme.md

 ## About
+Time clock software that runs on a tablet, meant for employees to walk up to and type in their employee ID number to punch in or out.
+Managers can then log into the admin area and see total hours between dates.

-Client is a web app that you type in your employee ID number.
+`Client`: is a web app that you type in your employee ID number.
 Recommended to place on a tablet and mount on the wall.
+Also contains the admin area where management can view hours worked.

-Server is a server that sends a Rest API and receives data to communicate with MongoDB.
+`Server`: is a server that sends a Rest API and receives data to communicate with MongoDB.

 ## Local Development Setup
 Install NodeJS and MongoDB